NikolaiAlexanderHimlan/GamePhysics/Project_4_RubeGoldberg/ReadMe.txt

 My engine code is stored under [nalexanderhim] in the libs folder, separate from the project directory.

-GLUI: I have included the GLUI libs for both debug and release (labeled), visual studio didn't like having a different name for the lib file.
+GLUI: I have included the GLUI libs for both debug and release (labeled).

 NOTE: I appologize for being unable to refactor main in order to remove all the global data.